 The beauty of mobile devices is that we can access the internet anywhere and everywhere we go.
 One of the first things we do at a restaurant or friend’s house is search for wifi.
 While free wifi can save us on data, it’s important to be wary of unsecured networks.

 To stay safe while using public wifi, be sure to connect to a virtual private network or VPN.
 Check out Panda VPN for Android, which allows you to enjoy secure Wi-Fi connection even on public networks.
 Changing your virtual network will protect your location and keep your information from prying eyes.
+On the other end, make sure you keep your Wifi secure to prevent others from accessing your network.

 5) Beware of Downloads